Breast MRI Assessment Technique Helps to Increase Cancer DetectionSpecialties Article 4 Minute Read GE Healthcare Global

 There isn’t yet a perfect solution either for early detection or for the tracking of cancers’ progression and recurrence.
 One key screening tool that can increase accuracy in both these tasks is magnetic resonance imaging, or MRI.

-MRI has been tested as an adjunct to mammography and showed an increase in detection rates over mammography alone, especially in finding lesions that required a high degree of sensitivity to locate.
+MRI has been tested as an adjunct to mammography and showed through the MRI assessments, an increase in detection rates over mammography alone, especially in finding lesions that required a high degree of sensitivity to locate.
 It showed particular usefulness in detecting tumors without being affected by the higher breast density common in younger patients.10

 It sees employment in other kinds of treatment regimens as well.
 MRI is commonly used to monitor the response of cancers to radiation and chemotherapy.
 In fact, it’s widely agreed that MRI is more accurate in assessing the effectiveness of chemotherapy than mammography.3